Hirohito surrender broadcast: Original text

-How, then, are We to protect the millions of Our subjects and atone before the spirits of my Imperial ancestors?
+How, then, are We to protect the millions of Our subjects and atone before the spirits of Our Imperial ancestors?
 This is why We have ordered the Empire to accept the terms of the Joint Declaration.

-We cannot but express my deepest regret to our allied nations who have consistently cooperated with the Empire in its efforts to liberate East Asia.
+We cannot but express Our deepest regret to our allied nations who have consistently cooperated with the Empire in its efforts to liberate East Asia.

-To Our loyal subjects who have fallen in battle, those who have devoted themselves to their duties, and the families who have suffered unbearable losses, Our heart is filled with sorrow.

-Furthermore, We deeply sympathize with those who have been wounded in battle, suffered hardship, or lost their homes and livelihoods due to the war.
+To Our loyal subjects who have fallen in battle, those who have devoted themselves to their duties, and the families who have suffered unbearable losses, Our heart is filled with much sorrow.
+Furthermore, We deeply sympathize with those who have been wounded in battle, suffered hardship, or lost their homes and livelihoods due to the current war.

 The trials and suffering that the Empire must endure from now on will indeed be great.
-We fully understand the anguish of my people.
+We fully understand the anguish of Our people.
 However, in accordance with the dictates of fate, We must bear the unbearable and endure the unendurable in order to pave the way for peace for all future generations.

-By protecting and preserving the national polity, We trust in the sincerity and loyalty of my subjects and will always remain with them.
+By protecting and preserving the national polity, We trust in the sincerity and loyalty of Our subjects and will always remain with them.

 However, should emotions run high and lead to rash actions, if fellow citizens turn against each other, disrupt the order of society, or tarnish the nation's honor by violating international trust, We would be profoundly saddened.

-We urge you, Our subjects, to unite as one family, pass on our unshakable faith in the eternal destiny of our homeland to future generations, devote your efforts to rebuilding the nation, uphold moral integrity, strengthen your will, and strive to enhance the national character, ensuring that Japan does not fall behind in the progress of the world.
+We urge you, Our subjects, to unite as one family, pass on our unshakable faith in the eternal destiny of our homeland to future generations, devote your efforts to rebuilding the nation, uphold moral integrity, strengthen your will, and strive to enhance the national character, ensuring that Japan does not fall behind in the progress of the wider world.

-Understand well Our intentions and act accordingly.
+Understand well Our intentions, and act accordingly.